KittyGiraudel/site/_posts/2013-07-25-designing-an-image-gallery.md

 It would have been a pain in the ass to work out such a "complicated" layout so I thought about [Masonry](http://masonry.desandro.com/) but that's kind of old school, right?
 In the end, I went with Isotope for layouting the items.

-<blockquote class="pull-quote--right">Isotope is the best JavaScript plugin I ever worked with.</blockquote>
+> Isotope is the best JavaScript plugin I ever worked with.

 [Isotope](https://github.com/desandro/isotope) has to be the best JavaScript plugin I ever worked with.
 Developed by [David Desandro](http://v3.desandro.com/), **you can think of it as *Masonry 2.0***.
 It makes complicated box-based layouts fully customizable and above all **easy**.